GRCDEV/ArduSim/help/setup.md

 1. Install [Java](https://www.java.com/es/download/) if not present.

 2. MAVProxy.
-[Download](http://firmware.ardupilot.org/Tools/MAVProxy/MAVProxySetup-latest.exe) and install it with the default configuration options.
+[Download](http://firmware.ardupilot.org/Tools/MAVProxy/MAVProxySetup-latest.exe), install it with the default configuration options, and don't start it.
 This application is required for arducopter compilation and will no longer be used.

 3. Cygwin.
 It is a Linux type command line emulator that enables us to compile the multicopter.